A Brief History

 The next Winter Olympic Games are to be held in Beijing, China, in 2022.
 Beijing will then become the only city to ever host both a Summer and a Winter Olympics.
 Unfortunately, as with the Summer Games, politics often casts a shadow over the Olympic Games, though the 2018 Winter Olympics held in South Korea went off surprisingly well with the participation of athletes from North Korea.
 Also, as with the Summer Olympic Games, the Winter Olympics has been plagued by athletes testing positive for banned substances, most notably those representing Russia, leading to a suspension of the Russian Olympic Team, although some Russian athletes have been allowed to compete.

-Questions for Students (and others): What are your favorite Winter Olympic events?
+Question for students (and subscribers): What are your favorite Winter Olympic events?
 Do you prefer the Summer or Winter Olympics?
 Who is your favorite Winter Olympian?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!